dattazigzag/content_marketing/datta/Art_3_Tiny_ML/README.md

 The entire project is open-source and available on [GitHub](https://github.com/dattazigzag/EI_ESP32_CAM_SERVER).
 The repository includes:

 - Complete source code for the ESP32-CAM server
-- Step-by-step setup instructions
+- Latest compiled firmware with a webflasher
-- Example datasets and use cases
+- Step-by-step setup instructions on various gotchas
 - Troubleshooting guides for common issues

 ![alt text](<assets/Screenshot 2025-02-26 at 00.19.24.png>)